-The Dominica Carnival will occur on January 10, 2026 to February 18, 2026.
+The Dominica Carnival will take place from January 9, 2027 to February 10, 2027.

 The Dominica Carnival is celebrated in Dominica; an island known for its lush landscapes and vibrant cultural heritage.